apache/doris/docs/en/docs/faq/install-faq.md

    2. dmesg

       If there is no stack information in be.out, the probability is that OOM was forcibly killed by the system.
 At this time, you can use the dmesg -T command to view the Linux system log.
-If a log similar to Memory cgroup out of memory: Kill process 7187 (palo_be) score 1007 or sacrifice child appears at the end, it means that it is caused by OOM.
+If a log similar to Memory cgroup out of memory: Kill process 7187 (doris_be) score 1007 or sacrifice child appears at the end, it means that it is caused by OOM.

       Memory problems can have many reasons, such as large queries, imports, compactions, etc. Doris is also constantly optimizing memory usage.
 Welcome to the WeChat group, github discussion or dev mail group for help.